Hair Growth Cycle

 This hair loss again can be due to hormones.
 During pregnancy, high levels of certain hormones cause the body to keep hair that would normally fall out.
 When the hormones return to pre-pregnancy levels, that hair falls out and the normal cycle of growth and loss starts again.

 Some medicines can also be another reason for excessive hair loss.
-Medicines that can cause hair loss include blood thinners (also called anticoagulants), medicines used for gout, medicines used in chemotherapy to treat cancer, vitamin A (if too much is taken), birth control pills and antidepressants.
+Medicines that can cause hair loss include blood thinners (also called anticoagulants), medicines used for gout, medicines used in chemotherapy to treat cancer, vitamin A (if too much is taken), birth control pills, and antidepressants.

 Certain infections, like fungal and bacterial, can cause hair loss.
 Finally, hair loss may occur as part of an underlying disease, such as lupus or diabetes.

 Since hair loss may be an early sign of a disease, it is important to find the cause so that it can be treated.
-We at Hair N Images Clinic, the top hair transplant clinic in Surat provides the best hair fall treatment at an affordable cost.
+We at Hair N Images Clinic, the top hair transplant clinic in Surat provide the best hair fall treatment at an affordable cost.

 Can improper care of my hair cause hair loss?